Kargo Launches Fabrik CMS Technology to Empire Media Group, Radar Media Group, Distractify

-NEW YORK, March 24, 2021 (GLOBE NEWSWIRE) -- Kargo, the leader in mobile advertising, announced today the launch of Fabrik, a proprietary content management system (CMS).
+SYDNEY, Australia, March 30, 2021 (GLOBE NEWSWIRE) -- Kargo, the leader in mobile advertising, announced today the launch of Fabrik, a proprietary content management system (CMS).
 Leading media brands including OK!
 Magazine, Radar Online and Distractify are currently on the Fabrik platform which is available immediately to other publishers looking for a CMS solution.
-Representing the publications’ owned and operated inventory, Fabrik combines the content and experience elements of a robust CMS with advanced advertising technology to dramatically increase monetization opportunities for the publishers and provide exclusive ad experiences for advertisers.
+Representing the publications’ owned and operated inventory, Fabrik combines the content and experience elements of a robust CMS with advanced advertising technology to dramatically increase monetisation opportunities for the publishers and provide exclusive ad experiences for advertisers.

-With audience development at the forefront of Fabrik’s offering, publishers on the platform are able to maximize:
+With audience development at the forefront of Fabrik’s offering, publishers on the platform are able to maximise:

-- Monetization - Exclusive mobile-first creative and programmatic technology allows publishers to increase CPMs and maximize yield, generating more than 50% increase in revenue per session and improving average site viewability to 85%.
+- Monetisation - Exclusive mobile-first creative and programmatic technology allows publishers to increase CPMs and maximise yield, generating more than 50% increase in revenue per session and improving average site viewability to 85%.

-- Organic Growth - Fabrik’s SEO optimization capabilities allow editors to focus on developing quality content, driving a 50% increase in Google search traffic and resulting in 3x time spent on site.
+- Organic Growth - Fabrik’s SEO optimisation capabilities allow editors to focus on developing quality content, driving a 50% increase in Google search traffic and resulting in 3x time spent on site.

 - Syndication - With audience development at the forefront of Fabrik’s offering, publishers benefit from the platform’s third party integrations to drive increased traffic to their site.